Chandankkrr/jira-issue-template-generator/README.md

 - Ability to add custom domains 🔥🔥🔥
 - Use desktop version of Jira that has a custom domain?
 You can now enable the extension to work on your custom domain
 - Add your custom domain to the "Allowed domains" list via the options page
-- Add in the host of the site url into "Allowed domains" input and hit save
+- Add in the host of the site url (e.g. jira.mycompany.com without http or https or ending forward slash (/)) into "Allowed domains" input and hit save

 ## Version 1.0.9 - 05 June 2020 🎉